Sudoku Solving Strategies — Complete Overview

 Hidden Single

 A digit can only go in one cell within a row, column, or box — even though that cell appears to have multiple candidates.
-The uniqueness is "hidden" because you discover it by examining the group, not the cell.
+The uniqueness is "hidden" because you discover it by examining the group rather than the individual cell.
+To find hidden singles: pick a digit, find an incomplete group, and check which of the group's empty cells could hold that digit.
+If exactly one cell remains after cross-referencing rows, columns, and boxes, place the digit there.
+Hidden singles are the bridge between easy and medium solving — mastering them is the most important skill jump in sudoku.
 See: Hidden Singles →

 Naked Pair